Do you want to disable automatic update email notifications in WordPress?

 This can get annoying, particularly for users who manage multiple WordPress websites.
 Wouldn’t it be nice if you could control and turn off these email notifications?

 Let’s take a look at how to easily disable automatic update email notifications in WordPress.
+You can use the quick links below to jump to the method you want to use:

-Method 1.
-Disable Automatic Update Email Notification Using Code (Recommended)
+Method 1: Disable Automatic Update Email Notification Using Code (Recommended)

 This method requires you to add code to your WordPress files.
 If you haven’t done this before, then take a look at our beginner’s guide on pasting snippets from the web into WordPress.

 You can manually add the code below to your theme’s functions.php file.
-But this can be tricky since any mistake can bring down your whole website.
+But this can be tricky since a mistake can bring down your whole website.
 Plus, if you update your theme, then any custom code snippets will be erased.

-1. Disable Auto Update Notification Emails for Core Updates
+2. Disable Auto Update Notification Emails for Core Updates

 add_filter( 'auto_core_update_send_email', 'wpb_stop_auto_update_emails', 10, 4 );